 In addition, there shall be non-voting, ex officio members of the Committee as follows, unless these individuals are appointed as part of the twelve voting members.
 The ex-officio student Committee members shall be the Presidents of the Graduate and Undergraduate Student Government Associations, the Editor of The Technique, the Vice President for Finance and Chair of the Joint Finance Committee, and any other students appointed by the Student Government Association Presidents.
 Ex-officio faculty and staff Committee members shall be the Vice President for Student Life or his/her designee, the Vice President for Campus Services or his/her designee, and up to two faculty or staff appointed by the Provost or Executive Vice President, Administration and Finance.
 Ex-officio members may fully participate in all business of the Committee except that they shall not have voting privileges.

+Committee Member Terms The Undergraduate Student Government Association and Graduate Student Government Association shall nominate at least 50% of the student representatives.
+Student representatives must include a broader representation to include undergraduate, graduate, part-time, and online students.

-Committee Member Terms Four student members shall serve overlapping two year terms, while the remaining students serve one year terms.
+Four student members shall serve overlapping two year terms, while the remaining students serve one year terms.
 The Executive Director, IBPA, is a permanent member of the Committee (staff chair).

 The two faculty members appointed by the Provost and the staff member appointed by the EVP A&F shall serve two-year terms.